1937 24 Hours of Le Mans: Finish and post-race

-With the attrition of the field, by there were only two cars in the race for the Biennial Cup.
-The women in the MG had been well in contest in the first half of the race.
+With the attrition of the field, there were now only two cars left in the race for the Biennial Cup.
+The women in the MG had been well in the contest in the first half of the race.
 However, they encountered clutch problems in the morning, but once those were resolved things had been running reliably.
-The Aston Martin had a hardy margin over the smaller MG, until it came sputtering to a stop around 3pm.
+The Aston Martin had a sizeable margin over that smaller MG, until it came sputtering to a stop around 3pm.
 Morris-Goodall managed to limp back to the pits where they parked the car.
-The MG could not overhaul the 8 laps needed to exceed its Index target, but would win if the Aston did not finish.
+The MG could not overhaul the 8 laps needed to exceed the Aston's Index ratio but would still win if the Aston did not finish.
 With ten minutes remaining, "Mort" gingerly took the car out for its final lap.
-He made it round to win the Biennial Cup."/> The MG also finished, getting 10 laps further than their target distance.
+He made it round to win the Biennial Cup.
+The MG also finished, in 16th, getting 10 laps further than their target distance.
+A curious incident occurred during one of their fuel-stops when the filler-cap would not seal properly.
+The young Stanley-Turner wanted to use an orange stuffed into the fuel-pipe to stop leakage.
+When an official objected that only items carried on the car could be used for repairs, she charmed him to accept that she always kept a bag of oranges in the car in case she got thirsty while racing.